RentraRentra

 No statutory limit on lease length.
 Oral leases are valid for terms under 1 year.
 Leases of 1 year or more must be in writing.

-Required Clauses
+Required clauses

 No specific clauses are mandated by statute, but certain disclosures and notices must be included or provided at lease signing.